Carol Tyler: Personal life

-Tyler lives in Cincinnati.
-She has lived there with her husband from 1997 until his death, the cartoonist Justin Green (1945–2022).
+Tyler currently lives in Cincinnati.
+She has been there with the cartoonist Justin Green since 1997 until his death (1945–2022).
 Before that, they were in Sacramento.
 They met and lived in San Francisco in the early 1980s, married in October 1984, and have a child, Julia Green.
-Her brothers are Olympic bobsledders Joe Tyler and Jim Tyler.
+Her brothers are Olympic bobsledders Joe Tyler (USA #1 1980) and Jim Tyler (USA #1 1984).

 Awards

 In 2016, Carol Tyler received the Cartoonist Studio Prize from the Slate Book Review.
 With fellow recipient Sergio Aragones, she accepted the Master Cartoonist Award from Cartoon Crossroads Columbus.

 You'll Never Know, Book I: A Good & Decent Man, Book II: Collateral Damage, and Book III: Soldier's Heart have been nominated for many awards in the comics industry, including eleven Eisner Award nominations for Best writer/artist non-fiction, Best graphic album, Best Lettering and Best Painter/Multimedia Artist, 2 Harvey Awards, and 2 Ignatz Awards.
 The series was named as a finalist for the 2011 Los Angeles Times Book Prize.
 In 2016, "A Soldier's Heart" brought Tyler another nomination for an LA Times Book Prize.
 It also received an Ohio Arts Council Excellence Award.

 In 2010, it was named one of "The Most Memorable Comics & Graphic Novels of 2010" by NPR's Glen Weldon.
 It ranked #5 on Rob Clough's Top 50 Books of 2010 at High-Low.
 It also made the "Best of 2010" lists at Comic Book Resources, Robot 6, and Politics and Prose.
 Best American Comics listed it as a "notable comic" in 2011.

 Tyler's piece "The Hannah Story", published in Drawn & Quarterly, was nominated for a 1995 Eisner Award and is on the Fantagraphics list of Top 100 Comics of the Twentieth Century.

 In 1988, Tyler was awarded the inaugural Dori Seda Memorial Award for Best New Female Cartoonist from Last Gasp.

+The Ephemerata: Shaping the Exquisite Nature of Grief was a finalist for the 2025 Los Angeles Times Book Prize for Graphic Novel/Comics.

+The Ephemerata was also nominated for the Eisner Award for Best Graphic Memoir, and the Ringo Award for Best Original Graphic Novel.

+In 2026, Carol Tyler was selected for inclusion in the Eisner Hall of Fame.